royalfig/social-share-web-component/docs/index.md

 hero:
   name: "Share Button "
   text: "A custom web component for seamless sharing"
-  tagline: My great project tagline
+  tagline: Shout it from the mountaintop
   actions:
     - theme: brand
       text: Get started